Last updated: 11 July 2023

-The panel is made up from managers from SEND Service (Co-Chairs), Short Breaks Officer, Early Help Coordinator, Business Support Officer, Social Worker, Health (DCO or Commissioner), Joint Commissioning Team, Finance Team and a representative from the Parent Forum.
-The panel will ensure that the allocation of Short Break hours and support is based on assessed need and will meet the needs of the child or young person.
+The panel is made up of managers from SEND Service (Co-Chairs), Short Breaks Officer, Early Help Coordinator, Business Support Officer, Social Worker, Health (DCO or Commissioner), Joint Commissioning Team, Finance Team, and a representative from the Parent Forum.
+The panel will ensure that the allocation of Short Break hours and support is based on assessed needs and will meet the needs of the child or young person.
 The panel meets monthly to assess new referrals and also to regularly review what individual families receive.

 No short breaks hours will be allocated until the request has been presented to the short breaks panel unless the Social Work or Early Help Assessment results as a recommendation that the needs of the child can be met through universal services.

-When the panel have agreed the number of short breaks hours and any other support that is needed, the family can mix and match services from the directory which suits them best.
+When the panel has agreed on the number of short break hours and any other support that is needed, the family can mix and match services from the directory which suits them best.

 The panel gathers professionals from various teams who have been involved with providing care and services to your child.
-We check and seek feedback from lead professionals to help and better inform panel decision.
-In some instances, the panel might feel that they do not have enough information to make a decision and will request that a professional brings it back to the next panel once required information has been obtained.
-We might obtain more information by contacting you and asking some more questions and /or by speaking to other professional from SEND Service, Early Help, Social Services, Early Years, CAMHS, Family support from your child’s schools etc.
+We check and seek feedback from lead professionals to help and better inform panel decisions.
+In some instances, the panel might feel that they do not have enough information to make a decision and will request that a professional brings it back to the next panel once the required information has been obtained.
+We might obtain more information by contacting you and asking some more questions and /or by speaking to other professionals from SEND Service, Early Help, Social Services, Early Years, CAMHS, and Family support from your child’s schools.